 But after this, even the most loyal among his political allies are trying to distance themselves.
-But, even if he does have a shot, I doubt that him and Pence would partner up again for another go-round.
-Mostly because Pence was offered up as a sacrifice to appease the angry mob for their “stolen election” that has absolutely no basis in fact.
+But, even if he does have a shot, I doubt that he and Pence would partner up again for another go-round.
+Mostly because Pence was offered up as a sacrifice to appease the angry mob for their “stolen election” which has absolutely no basis in fact.

 But CAN Trump Pardon Himself?

-I’d like to take a moment to point out that Trump being unable to do something never stops him from trying.
-For instance, Trump being unable to sue the democratic system in the Supreme Court… but still trying to a whopping 68 times anyway.
+I’d like to take a moment to point out that Trump is unable to do something never stops him from trying.
+For instance, Trump is unable to sue the democratic system in the Supreme Court… but still trying to a whopping 68 times anyway.
 Or, I don’t know, uh, Trump being legally unable to incite a violent uprising against a democratic process.